SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 and can definitely be assumed to exist at every point thereafter.
 The primary use of implicitly unwrapped optionals in Swift is during class initialization, as described in <doc:AutomaticReferenceCounting#Unowned-References-and-Implicitly-Unwrapped-Optional-Properties>.

+Don't use an implicitly unwrapped optional when there's a possibility of a variable becoming `nil` at a later point.
+Always use a normal optional type if you need to check for a `nil` value during the lifetime of a variable.

 An implicitly unwrapped optional is a normal optional behind the scenes, but can also be used like a non-optional value,